Tring hospice is inviting residents to an iconic London landmark walk in March

 Take in the sights of the big smoke with the London Bridges Walk 2023

-Dacorum residents are invited to take part in a fundraising walk around the capital to raise money for Tring hospice Rennie Grove.
+Tring’s Rennie Grove is inviting residents to take part in a fundraising walk around the capital to raise money for for hospice care.

 Advertisement